 It didn’t take long to remember, that I don’t love the responsibility of home ownership anymore.
 Ultimately, I want to be in a tiny home or RV so this is my next stepping stone for getting that portable.

-The downsize from 2,400 square feet into maybe 500 square feet took a couple months.
+The downsize from 2,400 square feet into maybe 500 square feet took months.
 It was a liberating and slightly sad journey.
 Furniture sold, clothes donated, household items, decor, everything… dispositioned for another life elsewhere.
-All those memories tossed out.
+Many physical reminders of memories tossed out.

 Then I had to fill a much smaller house, so when I was moving back in with the roommate, I had accumulated more furniture I no longer needed.
 I downsized again and that process continues a little more every day.
 Being minimalist is ongoing.